samascher/gh-lab/readme.md

 #### Deliverable

 There is no screenshot for this lab.
 You should have two separate GitHub repositories that have merged pull requests.

-#### Bonus

-- Have you and your partner both cd back to git-and-github-practice.
-- Each of you create and checkout to a branch, either "css-work" or "html-work"
-- Make some change to the document your branch describes (style.css for branch "css-work" etc.)
-- Commit on that branch
-- Push your branch to github
-- Create a pull request from your branch to master
-- Have your partner merge your pull request!

 ## Additional Resources